stackedflows/Chatbot/README.md

  ## Run it on Android and chat to the thing in your device!

 ### Programming the ChatBot
-1) The documentation that describes how to program the chatbot can be found [here](https://rasa.com/docs/rasa/training-data-format)
+1) The documentation that describes how to program the Bot can be found [here](https://rasa.com/docs/rasa/training-data-format)
 2) You will need to re-do the above tutorial, and adjust the "RASA" step in order for your programmed bot to work